madankalyan2211/Aarambh01/AWS_PERMISSIONS_SETUP.md

 2. Click the "Add users" button
 3. Enter a username (e.g., "aarambh-deploy-user")
 4. Select "Access key - Programmatic access" and "Password - AWS Management Console access"
-5. Click "Next: Permissions"
+5. Click "Next"

 ### Step 4: Set Permissions
+On the "Set permissions" page, you'll have several options.
+Choose one of the following approaches:

+#### Option 1: Attach AWS Managed Policies (Recommended)
+1. Select "Add user to group"
+2. Click "Create group"
+3. Enter a group name (e.g., "AarambhDeploymentGroup")
+4. In the policy list, search for and select the following policies:
+   - `AWSElasticBeanstalkFullAccess`
+   - `AmazonS3FullAccess`
+   - `CloudWatchLogsFullAccess`
+   - `AmazonEC2ContainerRegistryFullAccess`
+5. Click "Create group"
+6. Ensure your new group is selected
+7. Click "Next"

+#### Option 2: Direct Policy Attachment (Alternative)
+If you prefer to attach policies directly to the user:
-Choose "Attach existing policies directly" and attach the following policies:
+1. Select "Attach policies directly"
+2. In the policy list, search for and select the following policies:

-#### Required Policies:

-1. **AWSElasticBeanstalkFullAccess**
-   - Provides full access to Elastic Beanstalk service
-   - Required for Elastic Beanstalk deployment

-2. **AmazonS3FullAccess**
-   - Provides full access to S3 buckets and objects
-   - Required for storing application versions and logs
+   - `AWSElasticBeanstalkFullAccess`
+   - `AmazonS3FullAccess`
+   - `CloudWatchLogsFullAccess`
+   - `AmazonEC2ContainerRegistryFullAccess`

-3. **CloudWatchLogsFullAccess**
+3. Click "Next"
-   - Provides full access to CloudWatch Logs
-   - Required for application logging and monitoring

-4. **AmazonEC2ContainerRegistryFullAccess**
-   - Provides full access to Amazon ECR
-   - Required if you plan to use ECS for container deployment

 ### Step 5: Review and Create
-1. Review the user details and attached policies
+1. Review the user details and attached policies or groups
 2. Click "Create user"

 ### Step 6: Save Credentials